Learn more about the Indigenous Studies Working Group, its aims, and its members. We welcome new members from any and all backgrounds.

 Melinda González is a Puerto Rican cultural anthropologist and poet whose courses include environmental justice issues for Indigenous peoples.

-Anita Gonzalez, co-founder of GU’s Racial Justice Institute, is teaching Cross-Cultural Perf.
-Studies in Spring 2024.
+Anita Gonzalez, co-founder of GU’s Racial Justice Institute, taught Cross-Cultural Perf.
+Studies in Spring 2024 and periodically incorporates Indigenous issues in her courses.

 Kevin Healy regularly teaches courses on Indigenous movements in Latin America.

-Bette Jacobs teaches in a Spring cycle her Indigenous Health Law and Access to Health Care (new window) .
+Bette Jacobs teaches periodically her Indigenous Health Law and Access to Health Care .

 Stay posted for relevant School of Foreign Service courses through the Diversity office.
 “Treaties between Sovereigns: An Overview of American Indian and US Relations” was taught by Prof. Charles F. Sams III (Umatilla) and Prof. Stan Thayne Sp.
-2021.
+2021 and should be in rotation.

 Shelbi Nahwilet Meissner (Luiseño/Cupeño) has left our Philosophy Department for University of Maryland, creating an Indigenous Studies Lab.
 She was key to developing GU course offerings and helping Indigenous students, and can be found through the Washington Consortium of Universities.

 Cinthya Ammerman, recipient of the prestigious ACLS Emerging Voices postdoctoral fellowship, was 2021-22 faculty in Georgetown’s Humanities Initiative.
-From Mapuche territory in Chile, her research compares the interconnected colonization of Wallmapu (Chile) and California Native territory.
+From Mapuche territory in Chile, follow her research on the interconnected colonization of Wallmapu (Chile) and California Native territory.

-CULP 375 “Indigenous Peoples, Conflict and Resilience” team-taught by Marjorie Mandelstam Balzer (new window), Faculty Fellow Berkley Center (balzerm@georgetown.edu); Bette Jacobs (new window), Distinguished Professor of Health Administration (Bette.Jacobs@georgetown.edu)
+CULP 375 “Indigenous Peoples, Conflict and Resilience” team-taught by Marjorie Mandelstam Balzer , Faculty Fellow Berkley Center (balzerm@georgetown.edu); Bette Jacobs , Distinguished Professor of Health Administration (Bette.Jacobs@georgetown.edu)

 CULP 375 “Indigenous Peoples, Conflict and Resilience”